 It will also prepare an email to be sent to the customer based on the Provisional Booking or Booking Confirmation email template.
 You can edit this email as necessary before sending it.

-If you do not wish to accept the booking request, click the red Decline Request button.
-This will prepare an email to be sent to the customer based on the Booking Request Decline email template.
+If you do not wish to accept the booking enquiry, click the red Decline Request button.
+This will prepare an email to be sent to the customer based on the Booking Enquiry Decline email template.
 We recommend that you should edit this email before sending it, to explain to the customer the reason why you are declining their request.

 Handling spam #